ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 counter is useless on wakeup but good during block strings (alpha blade cannot be countered) When does his turn end?
 - when he does X?

+## ino
+when note pressure is in play you can definitely parry some of the options but others are true block strings ino seems to be able to throw on the meaty setup off 5p>6k>TATAMI but IDK why (test)
+- - after testing I immediately got a counterhit which is uHHHHh interesting?
+IDK what I'm doing wrong in match.

 # Potempkin
 always burst after garuda hits or you eat a pot buster